About Us

 Assistant Manager

 Shannon has a wealth of experience in the hospitality industry.
 She has worked in very busy bars in Ibiza and rather calmer, more traditional pubs in her native Birmingham.
-She started with us some time ago as full time front of house staff and has worked her way up to Assistant Manager.
+She started with us some time ago as full time front of house crew and has worked her way up to Assistant Manager.
 A serious lover of all things gin, she has a gin cart to die for! (and a massive fan of Guinness).
 We can always rely on her to give great recommendations on the bar from experience.
 Her smile and friendly welcome is second to none and she is a firm favourite with our regulars!

 Jake